jadecobra/python_tdd_exercises/source/truth table 03: logical disjunction.rst

                return False
            return True

   the terminal shows a failing test.
 OOPS!
 We've introduced a regression.
-If we expand our statement using "multiplication" rules.
-What we have above is
+If I expand the statement using "multiplication" rules.
+What I have above is

   .. code-block:: python